Ashta Nayika: Vipralabdha

 Vipralabdha ("one deceived by her lover"), is a deceived heroine, who waited for her lover the whole night.
 She is depicted throwing away her jewellery as her lover did not keep his promise.
 This happens when a lover meets a Khandita and promises a tryst and breaks his promise.

 The Sangitadarpana associates Vipralabdha with the ragini Bhupali.
 However, the Ragavibodha presents the raginis Varati and Velavati as Vipralabdhas.

 Proshitabhartruka

 Proshitabhartruka ("one with a sojourning husband") or Proshitapatika (as named by Keshavadasa) is the woman whose husband has gone away from her for some business and does not return on the appointed day.
 She is depicted seated mourning, surrounded by her maids, but refusing to be consoled.

 The Ragavibodha describes the raginis Dhanashri and Kamodi as Proshitabhartrukas.

 Abhisarika

 Abhisarika ("one who moves") is a heroine, who sets aside her modesty and moves out of her home to secretly meet her lover.
 She is depicted at the door of her house and on her way to the tryst, defying all kinds of difficulties like the storm, snakes and dangers of the forest.
 In art, Abhisarika is portrayed often in hurry towards her destination.

 The raginis Bahuli and Saurashtri are described having the traits of the daring Abhisarika.

+In popular culture

+The Ashta-Nayika have been relevant in contemporary works of art, literature, and poetry in India as well.